albert-goldenowl/Segmentation-DEMO1/README.md

 You can specify the path to the folder you want to store colleted images.
 If that folder is not exist, it will be created.
 Press S to save photo and Q to quit.
 My script will automatically name the photo you've taken.
 Note that it only capture everything inside the green-border rectangle.
 ### Annotate data
 ### Build model and train
-I recommend you to use [Kaggle](https://www.kaggle.com/) for training model.
+I recommend using [Kaggle](https://www.kaggle.com/) for training model.
 Kaggle provides GPU use up to 30 hours/week.
-All you need to do is upload the notebook to Kaggle, and use it free GPUs to train the model to save a lot of time.
+All you need to do is upload the notebook to Kaggle, and use it free powerful GPUs to train the model to save a lot of time.
-### Convert to onnx
+### Convert to onnx format
 For much faster inference that can use in real-time applications, I recommend converting the .h5 format to .onnx format.
 It can speed up the inference time to 10x!!!
 ```

 ```
 ### Streaming
-### Optional: export epochs
+### Optional: export predictions through epochs to see the learning process of the model